 In this article, we will explore what the difference between an apostle and a disciple and learn of their similarities and differences.
-So, grab you Bible and let’s dig in…
+So, grab your Bible, and let’s dig in…

 If you have been around Think About Such Things, you will know I love digging into God’s Word and learning all kinds of things.
-A while back I did a post on the What Is the Difference Between Praise and Worship? and What Is the Difference Between Dreams and Visions?.
+A while back, I did a post on the What Is the Difference Between Praise and Worship?, What Is the Difference Between Dreams and Visions?, and The Key Difference Between Pharisees And Sadducees.
 This time around we are going to look at apostles and disciples.

 The words Apostle and Disciple are often used interchangeably in Christian circles, primarily when referring to Jesus’ twelve closest followers, the ones He called to follow Him.
 Even in the Bible, it sometimes seems as if the words are used interchangeably.
 But these two do not mean the same thing.
 So what is the difference between an Apostle and a Disciple precisely?

 The word Disciple literally means “a student, one who learns.”
 It is interpreted in Biblical terms as someone who follows Jesus to learn from Him.
 The word “Apostle” means “someone sent with a message.”
 All Apostles should also be Disciples, but not all Disciples are Apostles.

 The meanings of these two words are vastly different, especially when we go back to their Greek meanings and interpretations.
 But within the context of the church, they are tied to one another in a very intricate way that many secular companies and organizations have even duplicated.
 Let’s compare these words by examining what the Bible says about them.

 To understand the difference between a Disciple and an Apostle, we should compare them on two different levels: the literal Greek meanings and origins of both words and their Biblical context and use.